 A recent analysis of green tea consumption and risk of depression also showed positive effects.
 From all the studies, they concluded that 3 cups a day of green tea was enough to decrease risk of depression by 37% (Dong 2015).

 The anti-depressant effects of green tea are likely mediated through a number of pathways.
 Tea exerts anti-inflammatory and antioxidant effects.
 In addition, tea increases dopamine signalling.
 Tea also helps increase brain derived neurotrophic factor, a growth factor for brain cells (Rothenberg 2019).

 Data is also starting to accrue that green tea may play a role in prevention and treatment of Alzheimer’s disease.
 Green tea has documented anti-inflammatory effects along with protective effects for brain cell damage and swelling (Cascella 2017).
 While more studies are needed, a clinical trial showed that the equivalent of 2-4 cups of tea a day was able to improve cognitive performance in patients that had early dementia (Ide 2014).

 Green tea appears to have a number of different health benefits.
 Generally, if a person wants to get benefits from tea I recommend drinking between 2-4 cups per day.
 Be aware that you can drink too much tea, as tea has higher levels of aluminum and fluoride.
 Cases of bone damage from high tea consumption (1-2 gallons a day) have been documented (Izuora 2011).
-I also recommend if you are drinking it regularly to choose an organic variety to decrease risk of pesticide exposure.
+I also recommend choosing an organic variety to decrease risk of pesticide exposure.

 Tea is something I enjoy on a daily basis.
-It’s nice to know that it also likely contributes significant benefits to overall health.
+It’s nice to know that it likely contributes significant benefits to my overall health as well.